rvbug/neovim/README.md

 ```

 # Dotfiles
-Have a look at the [.dotfile](https://github.com/rvbug/.dotfiles) repo if you want to setup a new machine.
+Have a look my [.dotfile](https://github.com/rvbug/.dotfiles) repo if you want to setup a new machine.

 ---
 # Future Plans